 Frequently Asked Questions about Our Loire Valley Tours Click on the accordion menu below to read more Loire Valley Tour information – Answers to our most frequently asked Loire Valley Tour questions.
 Still need help?
 Contact us »

 Yes.
-All tours are conducted in English and designed for an English speaking clientele.
+All tours are conducted in English and designed for English speaking travelers.
 The majority of OTBP Guests come from the U.S.A., Australia, Canada, New Zealand, and England.
-Guests have also come from the Caribbean, Singapore, the Philippines, South Africa, and Israel.
+Guests have also come from the Caribbean, Singapore, the Philippines, South Africa, Hong Kong, and Israel.

 Where do we rendezvous on day 1 of the Loire Valley Tour?